thirdweb-dev/go-sdk/docs/nft_drop_encoder.md

 // Number of NFTs to claim
 quantity = 1

-tx, err := contract.Encoder.ClaimTo(signerAddress, destinationAddress, quantity)
+tx, err := contract.Encoder.ClaimTo(context.Background(), signerAddress, destinationAddress, quantity)

 // Now you can get all the standard transaction data as needed fmt.Println(tx.Data()) // Ex: get the data field or the nonce field (others are available)